 - Leave a gap between mulching and siding – When you’re adding mulch to your landscaping, be sure to leave a gap between the mulch and the siding on your house.
-Mulch is typically porous and will soak up moisture, so you don’t want it touching your siding or it can rot it away.
+Mulch is typically porous and will soak up moisture.
+If it touches your siding, it could lead to wood rot over time.

-Your downspouts should adequately direct water away from your house.
-If your downspout is too short or is directed towards a divot in your yard, your downspout can cause water to pool near your foundation.
-During a rain go outside to ensure that the water coming from the downspout is flowing away from your home.
+- Direct your downspouts – Your downspouts should channel water away from your house.
+If your downspout is too short or pointed towards a divot in the yard, water could pool near the foundation.
+When it rains, go outside to make sure the water from the downspout flows away from your home.
 If necessary, install a downspout extension.

 - Create a grass barrier – Use grass to create a barrier and a path for water to drain.